deckhouse/deckhouse/modules/040-node-manager/docs/EXAMPLES.md

 ### Adding a certificate to the OS and containerd

 {% alert level="warning" %}
-This example is given for Ubuntu OS.
+Example is given for Ubuntu OS.
 The method of adding certificates to the store may differ depending on the OS.

-When adapting the script to another OS, do not forget to change the [bundles](cr.html#nodegroupconfiguration-v1alpha1-spec-bundles) parameter.
+Change the [bundles](cr.html#nodegroupconfiguration-v1alpha1-spec-bundles) parameter to adapt the script to a different OS.
 {% endalert %}

 {% alert level="info" %}
-The example uses the functionality embedded in the [032_configure_containerd.sh](./#features-of-writing-scripts) script.
+The example of `NodeGroupConfiguration` uses functions of the script [032_configure_containerd.sh](./#features-of-writing-scripts).
 {% endalert %}

 ```yaml